One Laptop Per Child's $100 Laptop Was Going To Change the World -- Then it All Went Wrong - Slashdot

 It has been years now since the fairly brief period when I tried to wring some use out of the thing, so I can no longer quote chapter-and-ver

-technology outpaced it (Score:4, Insightful)
+technology outpaced it (Score:5, Insightful)

 The "one laptop per child" demand was met instead largely by smartphones.